hmhauter/mlops_exam_project/reports/README.md

 >
 > Answer:

 --- We have used a config file that contains the different parameters needed to load our data, build our model, run the training and other things like connect the model with Wandb.
-This is one with a config file called main.yaml (We also have a couple more for training on vertexAI and for doing our wandb sweep).
+This is one with a config file called main.yaml.
 With the use of a file we have gotten rid of the need of specify any hyperparameter on the command line when running the script.
 Instead the way to run our project is: python -u .\src\main.py -c .\config\main.yaml fit.
 For the rest of experiments, we just kept adding config files changing the parameters we were interested in.
  ---

 ### Question 13